palewire/go-big-with-github-actions/docs/scraper.md

 Save the file and run the Action again.

-Once the workflow has been completed, you should see that there are two new files committed to the `data` folder
+Once the workflow has been completed, you should see the `ia.csv` file in your repository's `data` folder.

 ![data folder](_static/scraper-4.png)

-## Adding other enhancements

-### Inputs
+## User-defined inputs

-Github Actions will allow you to specify `inputs` for manually triggered workflows.
-This works great for us because now we can specify what states to scrape in our `warn-scraper` command.
+Github Actions allows you to specify `inputs` for manually triggered workflows, which we can use to allow users to specify what state to scrape.

 To add an input option to your workflow, go to your yaml file and add the following lines.
 Here, we are asking Actions to create an `input` called `state` (there can be more than one inputs in a given Action).